pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 | | | | |____feature
 ```

-As it was the case for the `impl` folder example, here we have a single module for provisioning located
+As it was the case for the `impl` folder example, here we have a single module for provisioning, located
 directly in the `assemblies` folder.
 It is this module that is responsible for building
-the KAR file for deploy.
+the KAR file for deployment.

-Not only your bundle but also the client-side dependencies of your package — declared in the
+Not only your bundle, but also the client-side dependencies of your package declared in the
-[`package.json`](./web-package) file — must be provided to the platform as bundles.
+[`package.json`](./web-package) file, must be provided to the platform as bundles.

-If they are third-party code that means you would have to bundle them yourself, creating separate modules, etc.
+If they are third-party code, that means you would have to bundle them yourself, creating separate modules, etc.
-Luckily there is a project that already packages client-side web libraries as JAR files.
+Fortunately, there is a project that already packages client-side web libraries as JAR files.
 It is appropriately called [WebJars](http://www.webjars.org).
 All you have to do is to look for the needed
 libraries (the [NPM flavor](http://www.webjars.org/npm) is recommended), choose the right versions and copy
 their Maven artifact information (groupId, artifactId and version).